Ryan Crouser goes big, breaks 31-year-old shot put record - WTMJ

 Just like he always imagined.

-“There were so many times that I was throwing a six-pound shot out behind the middle school, throwing by myself, and let it go and be like, ‘Oh, new world record!’”
+“There were so many times that I was throwing a six-pound shot out behind the middle school, throwing by myself, and let it go and put my hands over my head and be like, ‘Oh, new world record!’”
 Crouser said.
 “I knew it’s been a possibility or potential to do it since 2017.”

 Virtually everyone in this tightly knit group of throwers knew the record of 75-10 1/4 (23.12) held by Randy Barnes since May 20, 1990, was in jeopardy.
 Earlier this year, Crouser topped Barnes’ indoor record.
 Earlier on Friday, during qualifying, Crouser heaved 75-2 1/2 (22.92) to set the American Olympic trials record.

+“But they take your shoes if you break the world record,” Crouser said of World Athletics, which tests all shoes involved in a record.
+“I thought, ‘I don’t know, if I throw a world record in prelims, I won’t have shoes for the final.
+I’ll have to throw in the (new) Nikes.’”

+So, the record held — but only for a few more hours.

-Even before the fourth of his six tries on a mild, sunshiny evening at Hayward Field had plunked into the dirt, Crouser was lifting his arms to celebrate.
-When it landed, far beyond where any other mark had been made, a collective gasp came from the quarter-filled stands.
+Even before the fourth of his six tries on a mild, sunshiny evening had plunked into the dirt, Crouser was lifting his arms to celebrate.
+When the shot landed, far beyond where any other mark had been made, a collective gasp came from the quarter-filled stands.

 About a half-minute passed while officials checked the distance.
-When the mark came up on the board, confirming that he had broken one of the longest-standing records in the book, he was mobbed by his competitors over near the circle.
+When the mark came up on the board, confirming that he had broken one of the longest-standing records in the books, he was mobbed by his competitors near the ring.

-“Finally timed that one up,” Crouser said.
+“Finally timed that one up,” said Crouser, who grew up in Oregon, went to college at Texas and now serves as a volunteer coach at Arkansas..
 “I think I was celebrating on that one almost before it left my hand.”

 Among those congratulating him were world champion Joe Kovacs, who finished second, and Payton Otterdahl, who earned the third spot.